ELearning Africa: The eLearning Africa Report

 The eLearning Africa Report provides an annual overview of the state of eLearning in Africa and considers the impact technology is having on education and development throughout the continent.
 The report includes surveys and country guides as well as features, news and opinion pieces from a variety of authors.
 The report is free to download and is published every year around the time of the eLearning Africa conference.

-In addition to this, a regular e-newsletter is delivered to a database of more than 40,000 international readers, sharing the latest news, perspectives and trends in ICT for development and learning in Africa.
+In addition to this, an e-newsletter is delivered to a database of more than 40,000 international readers, sharing the latest news, perspectives and trends in ICT for development and learning in Africa.